Is this a turning point in the economic cycle?

 Amy is Pendal’s Head of Income Strategies.
 She has extensive experience and expertise in emerging markets, global high yield and investment grade credit and holds an honours degree in economics from Cambridge University.

 Pendal’s Income and Fixed Interest boutique is one of the most experienced and well-regarded fixed income teams in Australia.
+Pendal won the 2023 Sustainable and Responsible Investments (Income) category in the Zenith awards.
 In 2021 the team won Lonsec’s Active Fixed Income Fund of the Year Award.
-In 2020 they won the Australian Fixed Interest category in the Zenith awards.

 The team oversees some $20 billion invested across income, composite, pure alpha, global and Australian government strategies.